Frequently Asked Questions

 Does it really matter whether I do my citations correctly?

+Yes.
 Proper citations are an important part of academic integrity.
-We expect all students to learn how proper and consistent habits of scholarly attribution.
+We expect all students to learn how to implement proper and consistent habits of scholarly attribution.
 Although there are many different citation styles in use across the various journals in our discipline, our departmental standard is the citation style for the Annals of the Association of American Geographers.
-Please use this style for all research papers submitted for class and for Master’s projects and Master’s thesis documents.
+Please use this style for all research papers submitted for class and for master’s projects and master’s thesis documents.

 I am way behind in a class.
 Should I ask for an incomplete?